 Kit list – cycling Cuba

-What to bring on my cycling trip to Cuba?
+What to bring on a bike-packing trip to Cuba?

 We split our packing in 2 lists.
 The bike kit list including spare part and the philosophy ‘Just in case – better safe than sorry’

 And the rest of things you need to bring which you should pack with the motto ‘Less is more’.

 The Kit list for bike-packing Cuba

 For this trip we brought our own bikes to Cuba and sold them at the end of the trip.
 We choose old but reliable and well maintained hybrid bikes.
 Rachel originally had bought them second hand to start a bike rental business in her home town Ballina.
 Since we were about to upgrade for new models it was the perfect timing to take two of the Raleigh Pioneer 2 bikes away with us to show them a different world.